 How To Properly Conduct an Observation

 Now, when it comes to evaluators and observers, there is a way to conduct class observations that will benefit teachers and students as much as possible.
-In fact, if observations are not doing thatOpens in a new tab., then there should be no point in continuing to do so.
+In fact, if observations are not doing that, then there should be no point in continuing to do so.

-Here are some tipsOpens in a new tab. on what observers can do.
+Here are some tips on what observers can do.

 Involve the Teacher in Planning the Observation